alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/0072314f-52df-48c3-b5d8-19464d17aeaf)

-****Analysis:****
+> ****Analysis:**** The top 5 most frequent artists in 2023 are Bad Bunny, Taylor Swift, The Weeknd, SZA, and Kendrick Lamar, with tracks ranging from 23 to 40 each.

 ============================================================================================

 <div align="center"><ins><strong> TEMPORAL TRENDS </strong></ins></div><br>

 ****Objective:****
-> - Analyze how the number of tracks and their release patterns change over time.
+- Analyze how the number of tracks and their release patterns change over time.

 ****Task:****
-> - In this section, we will explore the trends in the number of tracks released over the years as well as analyze monthly release patterns, identifying any peaks or shifts in the music industry.
+- In this section, we will explore the trends in the number of tracks released over the years as well as analyze monthly release patterns, identifying any peaks or shifts in the music industry.

 <br>